Be Our Guest (American Horror Story)

 "Be Our Guest" is the twelfth and final episode of the fifth season of the anthology television series American Horror Story.
-It aired on January 13, 2016 on the cable network FX.
+It aired on January 13, 2016, on the cable network FX.
 This episode was written by John J. Gray and directed by Bradley Buecker.

 Plot

 One year after the incidents in "Battle Royale", Liz Taylor reflects on the renovated Hotel Cortez.
 Their first guests are a couple who like the rooms, however, Sally and Will Drake kill them.
 Liz and Iris urge the ghosts to stop the murders, but Sally and Will decline.
-James March intervenes and orders them to end it, or they will lose the hotel.
-Iris finds a miserable Sally and gifts her a phone with WiFi.
+James March intervenes and orders them to end it, as the repeated disappearances of tenants will eventually result in the hotel being demolished and the ghosts all losing their home.
+Iris finds a miserable Sally and gifts her a smartphone.
 Sally gets addicted to social media and becomes happier.

-Liz asks Will to start designing again, while she will run Will's companies.
-Liz still cannot find happiness, so Iris invites Billie Dean Howard to communicate with Liz's dead lover, Tristan.
+Liz asks Will to start designing again, while she runs Will's companies as his representative, creating the idea of Will being a reclusive designer to attract more attention to his designs as well as to cover up the fact that he cannot leave the hotel due to him being a ghost.
+The hotel becomes widely popular thanks to Will's designs and Sally's advertising of the hotel on her social media.
+However, Liz still cannot find happiness in her success, so Iris invites Billie Dean Howard to communicate with Liz's dead lover, Tristan.
 Tristan does not respond, making Liz think that he still blames her for his death.
 Instead, Donovan communicates through Billie Dean and reaffirms his love for Iris and states that he is in a better place.
-Liz attends the birth of her granddaughter, but then learns that she has prostate cancer.
-Ramona offers to turn Liz, but Liz asks the ghosts to kill her.
-The Countess appears and slices Liz's throat while the other ghosts watch.
-Tristan then visits Liz's ghost, who had not seen Liz so that Liz would have continued living.

-Iris and Ramona discuss Billie Dean's continuous expeditions into the Cortez with her film crew, and the shaky reputation it has given the hotel.
-John arrives, just before Devil's Night 2022, and agrees with them.
-Through flashbacks, John reveals that Alex and Holden had left to fend for themselves and they all ended up at the Cortez.
-Scarlett left to have a normal life while they continued staying until he was killed by police on the steps of the hotel, failing to reach the threshold before he died, therefore only appearing at the hotel on Devil's Night for March's serial killer party.
-Billie Dean is taken to the annual dinner party where the ghosts tell her to never mention the Cortez again, or she will be murdered.
-She refuses since the ghosts cannot leave the hotel, but Ramona makes it known that she can.
-John leaves the party to welcome Scarlett, who visits for a few hours every Devil's Night.
-Together they share family time in the hotel.
-The final scene is with The Countess who flirts and seduces a male guest at the hotel.
+Liz attends the birth of her granddaughter, but then learns that she has terminal prostate cancer.
+Ramona offers to turn Liz, but she declines as she does not want to have to kill in order to survive.
+Liz instead asks the ghosts, her surrogate family, to kill her so that she can become a ghost and live forever with them.
+Due to them growing fond of Liz, none of the ghosts are willing to harm her, until the Countess appears and decides to be the one to kill Liz in order to help her transition one last time.
+She slits Liz's throat while the ghosts watch.
+Tristan then visits Liz's ghost, revealing that he deliberately avoided Liz when she was alive in order to convince her to continue living, but now they can be together for all eternity.